February 15, 2023

 Movement Health assessments require tight facilitation and collaboration between the user and practitioner.
 At the same time, technology must fit into existing environments and processes.
 Large-scale process reengineering rarely leads to successful adoption and outcomes.

-Challenges with Movement Health data capture
+Challenges with human data capture

 Real-time synthesis and benchmarking provide insight

-In speaking of the move amongst hardware manufacturers toward software-enabled functions, Dmitry Loschnin in Forbes says, “This has given rise to a new class of products—software-defined assets—in which software, rather than hardware, provides the bulk of the solution.”
+"This has given rise to a new class of products—software-defined assets—in which software, rather than hardware, provides the bulk of the solution."

 • Comparisons against billions of historical data points to unveil "not-seen-by-the-naked-eye" insight.